 The Complete Medicinal Herbal, by Penelope Ody, Published by Dorling Kindersley

-Grow Your Own Hops: A Guide to Home Hop Cultivation
+Grow Your Hops: A Guide to Home Hops Cultivation

 What is the proper method to propagate a Thanksgiving cactus in water?

-To propagate a Thanksgiving cactus in water, you need to take a cutting from a healthy plant and place it in a container filled with water.
-The cutting should be at least 3 segments long and should be taken from the end of the stem.
-The container should be placed in a bright, indirect light and the water should be changed every few days to prevent bacterial growth.
+To propagate a Thanksgiving cactus in water, take a cutting from a healthy plant and place it in a container filled with water.
+Make sure the cutting has at least three segments and comes from the end of the stem.
+Keep the container in bright, indirect light, and change the water every few days to prevent bacterial growth.

 Can a Thanksgiving cactus cutting be rooted directly in water?

-Yes, a Thanksgiving cactus cutting can be rooted directly in water.
-However, it is important to note that water rooting is not always successful and it may take longer for the cutting to root than if it were planted in soil.
+Yes, a Thanksgiving cactus cutting can root directly in water.
+However, water rooting doesn’t always succeed, and the cutting may take longer to form roots than it would in soil.

 What are the steps to ensure successful water rooting of a Thanksgiving cactus?

-To ensure successful water rooting of a Thanksgiving cactus, you should take a healthy cutting, remove any flowers or buds, and place it in a container filled with water.
-The container should be placed in a bright, indirect light and the water should be changed every few days to prevent bacterial growth.
-After a few weeks, roots should start to form and the cutting can be transplanted into soil.
+To root a Thanksgiving cactus successfully in water, take a healthy cutting, remove any flowers or buds, and place it in a container filled with water.
+Keep the container in bright, indirect light, and change the water every few days to prevent bacterial growth.
+After a few weeks, roots form, and you can transplant the cutting into soil.

 How do you care for a Thanksgiving cactus after rooting it in water?

-After rooting a Thanksgiving cactus in water, it should be transplanted into soil.
-The soil should be well-draining and slightly acidic.
-The plant should be placed in a bright, indirect light and watered when the top inch of soil is dry.
-Fertilize the plant every two weeks during the growing season with a balanced fertilizer.
+After rooting a Thanksgiving cactus in water, transplant it into well‑draining, slightly acidic soil.
+Place the plant in bright, indirect light and water it when the top inch of soil dries out.
+Fertilize every two weeks during the growing season with a balanced fertilizer.

 What are the ideal conditions for a Thanksgiving cactus to bloom after water propagation?

-To encourage a Thanksgiving cactus to bloom after water propagation, it should be placed in a bright, indirect light and kept at a temperature between 60-70°F. The plant should be watered when the top inch of soil is dry and fertilized every two weeks during the growing season with a balanced fertilizer.
+To encourage blooming after water propagation, place the cactus in bright, indirect light and maintain a temperature between 60 and 70°F. Water when the top inch of soil dries out and fertilize every two weeks during the growing season with a balanced fertilizer.

 How often should you change the water when starting a Thanksgiving cactus in it?